 As full-time food travelers who have been on the road for three years, we’ve had our fair share of stomach distress in countries as varied as Mexico, Vietnam, India and even developed countries like France and Sweden.
 Though temporary, these incidents have put a serious damper on our travels, especially when we were in a destination for a limited period of time.

-After one of us (Mindi) contracted a classic case of Delhi Belly in India and had to bail on the Taj Mahal, we finally decided to research how to prevent travelers’ diarrhea in the future.
+After one of us (Mindi) contracted a classic case of Delhi Belly while traveling on the Maharajas Express and had to bail on the Taj Mahal, we finally decided to research how to prevent travelers’ diarrhea in the future.
 Though we were already careful, we’ve learned a few new tricks like taking Travelan Caplets to avoid this from happening again.

 You’re lucky if you’re not familiar with Travelers’ Diarrhea.
 When you experience it for the first time, you’ll know it from the moment your stomach starts rumbling until the second you dash to the nearest toilet.